grame-cncm/inscore/tools/IBundle/readme.txt

 a javacript section.

 Note for javascript sections:
  Javascript sections are reported to the ouput script, prefixed with the current environment (i.e. INScore variables).
 However, these sections are NOT evaluated and as a result, output messages that make reference to files are not visible to the IBundle tool.
 Thus, the corresponding ressources will be missing from the bundle.
  You can use the --parse-javascript option to try to detect file names inside javascript sections.

+Note about variables:
+ Variables are expanded by the parser but undefined variables are left unchanged.
+However and while generating the output script, undefined variables (i.e. parameters that start with a '$') are quoted since in a normal case, only interaction variables are supposed to be present and need to be quoted.
+Therefore, a variable that is defined by a javascript section will be quoted on output and thus result in an incorrect interpretation.

 ======================================================
  Acknowledgments